 I have never been a fan of childcare – why go on a family break and not spend time with your children?!
 But I am a convert.
 The morning sessions let us have three meals a day with the children, whole afternoons together and let the children experience things that we couldn’t give them.
 All of the childcare staff are English and qualified in childcare.
 They were all absolutely fantastic with the children and we couldn’t have asked for more.
 The childcare was split into different age groups, with siblings being kept together where possible and LP and Little Man couldn’t have enjoyed it more.
 It was incredible.

 Whilst the children were in Mini Club Hubby signed up to do something we had always wanted to do – an open water PADI course.
 He did five sessions across the week and is now qualified to dive anywhere in the world.
 I know that if the children hadn’t been in childcare he wouldn’t have even thought of doing something like that but that’s the thing with Mark Warner, it gives you the time and options to do so many things that you might not have even thought of before.
 It puts incredible experiences right there within reach.

 So what did I do whilst the kids were in Mini Club and Hubby was under water?
 I lay on the beach, read a few books, relaxed and did nothing at all.
 That in itself was so good for me.
 It gave me proper time out, something I never get, but it also gave me the time to do activities if I’d wanted to.

-Mark Warner Lemnos offers mountain biking, tennis on multiple tennis courts and a whole range of water sports all included in the holiday price.
+Mark Warner Lemnos offers mountain biking, tennis on multiple tennis courts and a whole range of water sports all included in the holiday price and with qualified instructors on site.
 I can’t swim very well, and have very little confidence in the water – but even I pushed my boundaries and tried something new, taking a kayak out for just short of an hour by myself one morning.
 It was a great experience and something I’m so glad I did.